stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

   As I stood there, half expecting some sinister demon to creep from the shadows, I noticed two lighted windows glaring from the belfry of the church.
-I then remembered what Haines had told me about Foster&rsquo;s living in the basement of the building.
+I then remembered what Haines had told me about Foster's living in the basement of the building.
 Advancing cautiously through the blackness, I found a side door of the church ajar.

   The interior had a musty and mildewed odor.
 Everything I touched was covered